-In this post this Santa Barbara Jewelry designer will talk about titanium vs gold wedding bands and why titanium is a bad choice.
+In this post I talk about titanium vs gold wedding bands and why titanium is a bad choice.

 Why be boring I say, so here is a story to illustrate why titanium is a poor wedding band choice for your finger’s safety.